rayyan35p/tp/docs/DeveloperGuide.md

 6. Employee names currently cannot contain special characters, as the validation for this is too strict.
 A name such as `Vishnu S/O Prasath` cannot be added to the employee list, even though it could be a valid name.
 We plan to allow some special characters, such as `/` and `-`, to be used in an employee's name.

+## **Appendix: Effort**

+### **Difficulty Level**

+Building TaskHub was of moderate to high difficulty for our team due to the following reasons:

+- we had to build on top of an existing, brownfield project, the codebase of which we were not familiar with
+- it was our first time working with Java and JavaFX in a software engineering context
+- we created two more model components (`Project`s and `Task`s) with dependencies among each other and with `Employee`s

+### **Challenges Faced**

+We had encountered the following challenges during the process of building TaskHub:

+- Refactoring the AB3 codebase to fit TaskHub's requirements
+  - Although refactoring was not as difficult as creating new features, it did take a while due to the size of AB3's codebase.
+Specifically, we refactored `Person`s to `Employee`s, as well as the product name from AB3 to TaskHub.
+- Morphing `Remark`s into `Project`s
+  - In keeping with the evolutionary style of the tP, we decided to morph `Remark` from the Remark tutorial into `Project`.
+This was especially challenging due to the vast differences between how both of them were structured/meant to behave.
+- Introducing `Task`s along with its dependencies
+  - We felt that this was one of the most challenging parts of our project since this third entity introduced additional dependencies and opened our project up to more potential bugs.
+Implementing the user interface components for `Task`s was also not easy as they had to be made simple yet descriptive for the user.

+### **Effort Required**

+Given the above difficulties and challenges, due to the two additional entities of `Project` and `Task` (on top of AB3's `Person`) along with all of their attributes (e.g. `Deadline`, `Priority` and `CompletionStatus`), a considerable amount of effort was put in to manage the additional dependencies and conduct additonal unit/integration testing.

+### **Achievements**

+- Built a comprehensive but easy-to-understand user interface for `Employee`s, `Project`s and `Task`s
+- Introduced new features that were previously not included in AB3, such as sorting tasks according to deadline and completion status